List of mass stabbing incidents (2020–present): Estação, Brazil

-On July 8, a 9-year-old was killed and a teacher and another child were injured when a 16-year-old attacked people with a knife at a school in the Estação municipality of Rio Grande do Sul, Brazil.
+On 8 July, a 9-year-old was killed and a teacher and another child were injured when a 16-year-old attacked people with a knife at a school in the Estação municipality of Rio Grande do Sul, Brazil.
 A suspect was arrested shortly after.
 The suspect had no criminal record and police did not release his identity or other details.
 The police said a motive was not immediately clear and an investigation was underway.
 Estação's town hall said that following the attack classes had been suspended across the area for an undetermined period.

 Calgary, Alberta, Canada

-On July 9, three people were stabbed shortly after 11:00 p.m. in a targeted attack at the Euroslide, one of the rides on the Calgary Stampede Midway in Calgary.
+On 9 July, three people were stabbed shortly after 11:00 p.m. in a targeted attack at the Euroslide, one of the rides on the Calgary Stampede Midway in Calgary.

-Southwark, England, U.K.

-On July 28, two people, a 58-year-old father and his 27-year-old son, were killed while two others were injured after a stabbing in a business in Long Lane, Southwark.

-Hunan, China
+Leiyang, China

-On August 3, two people are killed and three others are injured in a mass stabbing attack at a primary school in Caizichi, Leiyang, Hunan.
+On 3 August, two people are killed and three others are injured in a mass stabbing attack at a primary school in Caizichi, Hunan.

 Washington, D.C., United States

-On August 16, three men were stabbed on H Street.
+On 16 August, three men were stabbed on H Street.
 A suspect was arrested and all victims are expected to survive.

 Quebec, Canada

-On August 16, three men were stabbed and injured at a park, including two critically, in Saint-Laurent, Montreal.
+Also on 16 August, three men were stabbed and injured at a park, including two critically, in Saint-Laurent, Montreal.
 A day later, a 22-year-old man succumbed to his injuries in hospital.
 No arrests have been made and an investigation is underway.

 Anhui, China

-On August 28, two people were killed and another was injured in a stabbing attack at a market stall in Yingzhou County, Fuyang.
+On 28 August, two people were killed and another was injured in a stabbing attack at a market stall in Yingzhou County, Fuyang.
 The perpetrator, an elderly man, was reportedly being harassed by the stall owner.

 Marseille, France

-On September 2, five people were stabbed and injured, including one critically and two seriously, at a hotel and a street.
+On 2 September, five people were stabbed and injured, including one critically and two seriously, at a hotel and a street.
 The Tunisian perpetrator was fatally shot by police after ignoring police warnings to drop his weapons in front of a kebab restaurant near the Old Port of Marseille.
 The man, armed with two knives and a baton, attacked someone in his old room after being evicted from the hotel for unpaid rent before stabbing the hotel manager and his son and attempting to stab a manager in the snack bar before being chased outside by customers and stabbing two others on a nearby street.
 He was a legal resident but was known to police.

 Seoul, South Korea

-On September 3, two men and a woman were fatally stabbed at a pizza restaurant in Gwanak District.
+On 3 September, two men and a woman were fatally stabbed at a pizza restaurant in Gwanak District.
 All victims were pronounced dead upon being transported to hospital.
 The perpetrator, a man in his 40s, was the owner of the restaurant and got into a dispute with contractors.
 He attempted to commit suicide but was stopped, injuring himself in the process.